temporalio/documentation/docs/cloud/how-to-manage-certificates-in-temporal-cloud.md

 Access to Temporal Cloud is secured with the mutual Transport Layer Security (mTLS) protocol.
 This protocol requires a certificate from you.

-Temporal strongly recommends that you provide an certificate from a certificate authority (CA) for authenticating SDK client connections.
 The benefits of using a CA certificate include the following:

 - You can use your CA to generate client certificates to comply with your security policies for certificate expiration and rotation.
-  Intermediate and leaf certificates can be generated and rotated without having to configure or update public certificates shared with Temporal.
+  Client certificates can be generated and rotated without having to configure or update public certificates shared with Temporal.
 - Temporal does not need to receive certificate private keys.
-  You share the public key, which is used to encrypt data in transit to the SDK clients.
-  The clients decrypt data by using the private key that is secured in your environment.
+  When you configure access to Temporal Cloud, no exchange of secrets is required.

 ## Requirements for client certificates